The Cosmic Evolution of Binary Black Holes in Young, Globular and Nuclear Star Clusters: Rates, Masses, Spins and Mixing Fractions: Introduction

+Several studies performed a multi-channel analysis, trying to constrain the relative contribution of each formation scenario to the observed BBH population \citep[e.g.,][]{zevin2017,stevenson2017,mandel2018,bouffanais2019,bouffanais2021,zevin2021,wong2021}.
+To compare different channels self-consistently, the models would need to have the same underlying stellar/binary evolution models, and the same physical assumptions.

+Comparing catalogs of BBHs simulated with different input assumptions might lead to biased results: for example, if the assumed initial BH mass function is different for different models, the results of the multi-channel comparison will be conditioned by this discrepancy in the initial conditions.

+The only way to avoid such bias is to simulate different dynamical channels with the same input physics, starting from the same underlying initial assumptions (e.g., the same BH mass function).
+This is a challenging task, because models of different formation channels are generally produced with different numerical techniques, which encode dramatically different input physics.
+For example, BBHs in NSCs are generally studied with semi-analytical models \citep[e.g.,][]{antonini2016,arcasedda2020b}, BBHs in GCs are often modelled with hybrid Monte Carlo simulations \citep[e.g.,][]{rodriguez2016,askar2017}, BBHs in YSCs with direct N-body simulations \citep[e.g.,][]{banerjee2010,ziosi2014,fujii2014} and isolated BBHs with population-synthesis simulations \citep[e.g.,][]{belczynski2016,mapelli2017,eldridge2016}, run with different codes and assumptions.

-The purpose of this work is to compare the merger rate and other BBH properties (mass and spin distribution) we obtain for different channels, by adopting the same numerical code for all the considered scenarios.
+The purpose of this work is to compare the merger rate and other BBH properties (mass and spin distribution) we obtain for different channels, by adopting the same input physics (e.g., the initial BH mass function) and the same numerical code for all the considered scenarios.
 We use the semi-analytic dynamical code {\sc fastcluster} \citep{mapelli2021}, which can handle isolated BBHs and dynamical BBHs in YSCs, GCs and NSCs within the same numerical framework. {\sc fastcluster} overcomes the numerical challenge of simulating BBHs in massive and long-lived star clusters by integrating the effect of dynamical hardening and GW emission with a fast semi-analytic approach, calibrated on direct N-body models.
 Finally, we derive the mixing fraction of each channel, by running Bayesian hierarchical inference on the public data of the second GW transient catalog (GWTC-2, \citealt{abbottO3a}).